saltyorg/docs/docs/saltbox/install/install.md

         This process is described [here](../../reference/guides/google-shared-drive.md).
 If your Google account doesn't let you create shared drives, it's not the type af account we are assuming, and other things may not work as well.
         3. Create an rclone remote with those credentials.
         This process is described [here](../../reference/guides/rclone-remote.md).
+        4. enter details about that remote in `settings.yml`

         Note: that mentions shared drives since that's our recommendation.
 If you want to point that remote at My Drive you can of course do so.